 The active Mount Unzen volcano sits at the center of Nagasaki’s Shimabara Peninsula.
-It’s known as the deadliest volcano in Japan because of its multiple eruptions over the last couple of centuries which claimed many lives.
-The mountain along with the breathtakingly beautiful surrounding was made part of the Unzen Amakusa National Park in 1934.
-Unzen has since attracted many tourists who come to enjoy the views, hiking trails, onsens and many other attractions which we will discuss here.
+It is known as the deadliest volcano in Japan because of its multiple eruptions over the last few centuries, which has claimed many lives.
+The mountain, along with its breathtakingly beautiful surroundings, was made part of the Unzen Amakusa National Park in 1934.
+Unzen has since drawn many visitors who come to enjoy the views, hiking trails, onsens, and many other attractions which we will discuss here.

 Things to see and do by Mount Unzen

-The multi-million year old Mount Unzen is a group of several overlapping strato-volcanoes.
-The two main peaks are Heisei-shinzan (1486 meters) and Fugendake (1359 meters) – both summits are reachable through hiking.
+The multi-million-year-old volcano is not one, but rather a group of several overlapping strato-volcanoes.
+The two main peaks are Heisei-shinzan (1486 meters) and Fugendake (1359 meters) – and both summits are reachable through hiking.

-So why would someone want to visit such a potentially deadly destination?
-Well, as it turns out there are a number of good reasons.. if you are brave enough.
+So why would someone want to visit such a dangerous place?
+Well, as it turns out, there are several good reasons, if you are brave enough.